zenml-io/zenml/docs/book/mlops-stacks/secrets-managers/azure.md

 You can now [register, update or delete secrets](./overview.md#in-the-cli) using the CLI or [fetch secret values inside your steps](./overview.md#in-a-zenml-step).

+You can use [secret scoping](./secrets-managers.md#secret-scopes) with the Azure Secrets Manager to emulate multiple Secrets Manager namespaces on top of a single Azure key vault.

 A concrete example of using the Azure secrets manager can be found [here](https://github.com/zenml-io/zenml/tree/main/examples/cloud_secrets_manager).